International fee place

 Exchange and Study Abroad

-A fee is charged for participation in the Melbourne Welcome for Exchange and Study Abroad program.
+Tuition fees for the Exchange and Study Abroad program are listed below.
 Costs for this program may be covered by your home institution or Study Abroad provider.

 Language and academic skills programs